 Text plays an important role in user interfaces.
-Take the time to ensure that any text you use is clearly written and easy to understand.
+Take the time to ensure that any text you use is clearly written, easy to understand, and looks good.

 Your main goal should be to ensure that text is easy to understand and quick to read.